Contents

 Three Principles for MCP Adoption

 Principle 1 — Prioritize official MCP servers: Make "has an official MCP server" a hard requirement in service selection.
-Third-party MCP averages 38 points lower success rate and carries API drift risk.
+Third-party MCP tends to lag in ratings and carries API drift risk.

 Principle 2 — Design for authentication lifecycle: For OAuth 2.0 services (freee and others) with 24-hour token expiry, build token refresh into the workflow architecture from day one.
 Assume tokens will expire during long-running workflows.